 On July 24, 2019, the South Carolina Supreme Court stated common law marriage is no longer viable from this date forward.
 In the landmark decision, Stone v.
 Thompson, heard June 13, 2019, the Justices ended the practice.

 What Is Common Law Marriage in South Carolina?

 First, common law marriage is where two people are deemed married after having displayed the intent to want to be married despite not having a marriage license.
 This practice was in use for a number of reasons.
-One of the most common reasons was the difficulty to get to the courthouse to obtain a license due to inability to travel and how long it took, especially for those who lived in rural communities.
+One of the most common reasons was the difficulty to get to the courthouse to obtain a license due to the inability to travel and how long it took, especially for those who lived in rural communities.
 Another reason was to ensure that children were legitimate.
-Yet with the change of time both in regards of ease of travel and the ever changing dynamics of a family unit, these concerns are not of merit anymore.
+Yet with the change of time both in regards to ease of travel and the ever-changing dynamics of a family unit, these concerns are not of merit anymore.

 With that said, if you believe you are in a common law marriage prior to July 24, 2019 and are separating, it is imperative that you confer with a lawyer for this standard adds a significant burden on those claiming common law marriage.